Keyser

 Allowances may be delivered in several ways, including:

 • Cash Allowances – The landlord provides a fixed contribution, and the tenant oversees the build-out.
+This structure provides control of the design to the tenant.
+The tenant is responsible for all cost over-runs.

 • Reimbursements – The tenant pays contractors and is later reimbursed by the landlord for approved expenses.
+Similar to Cash Allowances, this structure provides control over the design and has the same risk.

 Considerations for Tenants